What Happens If You Overpay Your Credit Card? And What Do You Do?

 Having an overpaid credit card balance is better than having a positive balance on your account.
 Credit card companies report negative balances as a “zero balance” when forwarding your card activity to the credit bureaus.

 A zero balance lowers your credit utilization, which impacts your credit score calculation.
-Although it can improve your credit compared to carrying an outstanding balance, the effect of an overpayment is the same as making a payment for the correct amount to reflect that you owe $0.
-In other words, this isn’t the type of scenario where you’d consider whether to pay a credit card with another credit card.
+Although it can build your credit compared to carrying an outstanding balance, the effect of an overpayment is the same as making a payment for the correct amount to reflect that you owe $0.
+In other words, it won’t help you build your credit score.

 The Takeaway